Best color LED smart bulbs

 That said, smart bulbs, no matter what the technology, still won’t be right for everyone.
 Notably, most of these bulbs cannot be dimmed via a hardwired wall switch (it messes with the power going to the radio, rendering them useless).
 Some will fail even if a dimmer is present on the circuit and dialed up to full power.
 And while today’s bulbs are brighter than ever, they’re still dim by “dumb” bulb standards.
 Even the brightest bulb in this roundup couldn’t compare to a simple, three-dollar, 13-watt/60-watt-equivalent compact fluorescent.
 But the quality of light from an LED bulb is likely to be much, much better.

 The good news is that bulb prices—in most cases—are going down, so it’s easier to get started with smart bulbs and less punishing should you find that a product doesn’t work for you.
 That said, we want to get you started on the right foot.
-So without further ado, here are deep dives into six of the most worthwhile color LED smart bulbs on the market.
+So without further ado, here are deep dives into seven of the most worthwhile color LED smart bulbs on the market.